WALTER RUSSELL MEAD

 VICTOR DAVIS HANSON

 Victor Davis Hanson is the Wayne and Marcia Buske Distinguished Fellow in History at Hillsdale College, a senior fellow at the Hoover Institution, a professor of classics emeritus at California State University, Fresno, and a nationally syndicated columnist for Tribune Media Services.
-He has written for several publications, including the Wall Street Journal, National Review, Commentary, the Claremont Review of Books, the New Criterion, the Weekly Standard, and the Daily Telegraph.
-A recipient of the National Humanities Medal and the Bradley Prize, he is the author of numerous books, including The Soul of Battle, Carnage and Culture, and, most recently, The Second World Wars: How the First Global Conflict Was Fought and Won (forthcoming).
+He has written for several publications, including the Wall Street Journal, National Review, the Claremont Review of Books, the New Criterion, and the Daily Telegraph.
+A recipient of the National Humanities Medal and the Bradley Prize, he is the author of numerous books, including The Soul of Battle and The Second World Wars: How the First Global Conflict Was Fought and Won (forthcoming).

 JOHN STEELE GORDON